-For more than forty years, Robert Klein has entertained audiences, and he continues to have an acclaimed career in comedy, on Broadway, on television, and in film.
+For more than forty years, Robert Klein has entertained audiences, and he continues to have an acclaimed career in comedy, on Broadway, in film and on television.

 Born in the Bronx, Robert Klein was a member of the famed “Second City” theatrical troupe in Chicago.
 In 1975, Klein was the first comedian to appear in a live concert on HBO.
 He has gone on to do nine one-man shows for HBO and received his first Emmy nomination for Outstanding Music and Lyrics in 2001 for Robert Klein: “Child in His 50’s.”
 Klein released “Robert Klein: The HBO Specials 1975-2005,” a collector’s DVD box set to critical acclaim.
 His most recent special for HBO, “Robert Klein: Unfair and Unbalanced” earned him a second Emmy nomination in 2011 for Outstanding Original Music and Lyrics.